 Jurassic Park in 1993 is another example of one film's smash success making it impossible for subsequent films to live up to it.
-Sequels tothe originalfilm notwithstanding, no-one has bothered to make a serious dinosaur movie since; and all films and video games that have happened to feature dinosaurs have, without exception, contained conscious nods to the franchise.
+Sequels tothe originalfilm notwithstanding, no one bothered to make a serious live-action dinosaur movie afterward; and all films and video games that have happened to feature dinosaurs have, almost without exception, contained conscious nods to the franchise.
 Even the 1998 American Godzilla film riffed on it in trailers, and featured suspiciously velociraptor-like chase scenes with baby Godzillas.

-Toy Story also marked the beginning of the end for the live-action family film as a prominent genre, now overshadowed by the greater potential CG offered.
+Toy Story marked the beginning of the end for the live-action family film as a prominent genre, now overshadowed by the greater potential CG offered.
 The failure of many adaptations of classic TV and film properties (such as Car 54, Flipper and Mr. Magoo) made no favors.
 Later family films became more cynical, racier, or in the case of Adam Sandler's Happy Madison Productions, both (alongside from occasionally blending in with other genres).
 While there were attempts to revive the genre during the mid-2000s like Cheaper by the Dozen, RV and The Pink Panther, these were mostly unsuccessfulnote The Pink Panther 2 carried more adult humor because of the first film's underwhelming numbers, and a slew of financial failures in 2010-11 (with Furry Vengeance, Gulliver's Travels and Mr. Popper's Penguins being the most notorious examplesnote Gulliver and Penguins did break even thanks to international grosses, much like CGI hybrids Yogi Bear and the third Alvin & the Chipmunks film, while The Muppets and Hugo struggled at the box office as well), traditional live-action family comedies were eventually banished to low-budget direct-to-video affairs in the 2010s, with the occasional exception and the odd box-office success (the final Night at the Museum film, released in 2014, being the most recent example).
 On the other hand, family dramas have seen a renaissance with Disney filming live-action remakes of its animated films like Beauty and the Beast and The Lion King, the rise of semi-religious films like Miracles from Heaven and adaptations of best-sellers like A Dog's Purpose becoming successful.